What is diphtheria?

-Diphtheria is a bacterial infection that affects the membranes of the throat and nose.
-Although it spreads easily, diphtheria can be prevented through the use of vaccines.
-If left untreated, diphtheria can cause severe damage to your kidneys, nervous system, and heart.
-According to the Mayo Clinic, diphtheria is fatal in about 10 percent of cases.
-(Mayo)
+Diphtheria is a serious bacterial infection that affects the mucous membranes of the throat and nose.
+Although it spreads easily from one person to another, diphtheria can be prevented through the use of vaccines.

-Even if the infected person does not show any signs or symptoms of diphtheria, he or she is still able to transmit the infection for up to six weeks.
+Even if an infected person doesn’t show any signs or symptoms of diphtheria, they’re still able to transmit the bacterial infection for up to six weeks after the initial infection.

 - a loud, barking cough

 - a general feeling of uneasiness or discomfort

 Additional symptoms may occur as the infection progresses, including:

 - difficulty breathing or swallowing

 - signs of shock, such as pale and cold skin, sweating, and a rapid heartbeat

 If you have poor hygiene or live in a tropical area, you may also develop cutaneous diphtheria, or diphtheria of the skin.
 Diphtheria of the skin usually causes ulcers and redness in the affected area.

 Your doctor will likely perform a physical exam to check for swollen lymph nodes.
 They’ll also ask you about your medical history and the symptoms you’ve been having.